An extension of the approximate component mode synthesis method to the heterogeneous Helmholtz equation: Introduction

 The ACMS method has been further investigated in~\cite{Hetmaniuk2014}, where a priori error bounds and an a posteriori error indicator for the method have been derived, and in~\cite{Heinlein2015}, where a parallel implementation in PETSc based on the finite element tearing and interconnecting dual primal (FETI-DP) domain decomposition method as the parallel solver is presented.
 More recently, a robust spectral coarse space for Schwarz domain decomposition methods based on the ACMS discretization has been introduced in~\cite{heinlein_multiscale_2018}; further related works on CMS and ACMS methods include~\cite{Bourquin1990,Bourquin1992,MadureiraSarkis2018}.
 Moreover, to the authors' best knowledge, preliminary but unpublished work on the extension of the ACMS method to wave problems has been carried out by Hetmaniuk and Johnson in the early 2010s.

 As a multiscale discretization, the ACMS method seems to be well suited for approximating heterogeneous Helmholtz problems.
-As we will discuss in this work, similar basis functions than in the elliptic case are suitable for the Helmholtz case as well, because the eigenmodes of the Helmholtz and the Laplacian operator are the same.
+As we will discuss in this work, since the eigenmodes of the Helmholtz and the Laplacian operator are the same if the wavenumber is constant, similar ACMS basis functions as in the Laplace case are suitable for the Helmholtz equation as well.